 Our International Forums

-The International Forum in April is regularly attended by over 3,000 delegates from over 80 countries.
+The International Forum in the spring is regularly attended by over 3,000 delegates from over 70 countries.
 The programme usually offers more than 100 sessions, which are delivered by over 200 international speakers and quality improvement experts, thus bringing together practical experiences, studies and skill sets from all over the world.
-The first April event took place in 1996 when 300 delegates gathered for the first time in London.
-The next April International Forum will take place in London, UK, on 26-28 April 2017 and it will be a three-day event.
-Find out more about London 2017.
+The first event took place in 1996 when 300 delegates gathered for the first time in London.
+The next Spring International Forum will take place in Amsterdam, The Netherlands, on 2-4 may 2018.
+Find out more about Amsterdam 2018.

-Our new three-day International Forum in September takes place in the APAC region.
+Our new three-day International Forum in the autumn takes place in the APAC region.
 Bringing together over 1,200 healthcare professionals, the event offers a programme with over 60 sessions and presentations, delivered by local experts and internationally recognised keynotes.
 The programme is developed in close partnership with regional strategic partners, ensuring that it addresses regional needs.
-The inaugural event was in Hong Kong in 2015 and the next September International Forum will take place in Kuala Lumpur, Malaysia, on 24-26 August 2017.
+The inaugural event was in Hong Kong in 2015 and the most recent Autumn International Forum took place in Kuala Lumpur, Malaysia, on 24-26 August 2017.
 Find out more about Kuala Lumpur 2017.

 Our ever-evolving International Forum guarantees to: